-‘Sister Wives’ Canceled On TLC: Robyn, Janelle Planning To Divorce Kody Brown?
+'Sister Wives' Canceled On TLC: Robyn, Janelle Planning To Divorce Kody Brown?

 Sister Wives Season 7 has not yet been renewed on TLC despite the fact that the reality show aired its season finale last January.
-With the network remaining tightlipped about the show’s renewal or cancellation, many fans could not help but wonder whether there is some sort of behind-the-scenes drama going on between Kody Brown and his wives, Robyn, Janelle and Christine Brown.
+With the network remaining tight-lipped about the show’s renewal or cancellation, many fans could not help but wonder whether there is some sort of behind-the-scenes drama going on between Kody Brown and his wives, Robyn, Janelle and Christine Brown.
 Are they planning to divorce him?

 Sister Wives cancellation news are doing rounds on the Internet, as there have been no announcements made yet on the show’s future on TLC.
 Season 7 aired its finale last January with the second of the two-part finale episode entitled, “Tell All.”